classicrocker883/MRiscoCProUI/README.md

 > When enabled, the screen may **freeze and restart** when the SD card is inserted.
 This means that everything *so far* seems to work correctly as it should, except for when an **SD card is inserted**, so printing may not be possible *unless* you use USB serial interface to upload the file (through a slicer or something like OctoPrint, or Pronterface).

 > [!NOTE]
-> H32->HC32 support is currently only in the branch **HC32-&lt;Month&gt;**.
-You can find the original repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)
->
-> HC32 support has recently been added to the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) repository.
+> H32->HC32 support has been added to the [Marlin Firmware](https://github.com/MarlinFirmware/Marlin) repository.
 Please post any [Issues](https://github.com/MarlinFirmware/Marlin/issues) there first, otherwise if there are any ProUI specific issues or anything else to report please do so under [Issues tab](https://github.com/classicrocker883/MRiscoCProUI/issues) here.
+You can find the original HC32 repo here [@shadow578/Marlin-H32](https://github.com/shadow578/Marlin-H32)

 <br>